 Worst application time

-The worst period to apply for jobs, whether it's for internships, full-time positions, or even admissions to certain programs, varies by industry and context.
+The worst period to look for jobs, whether it's for internships, full-time positions, or even admissions to certain programs, varies by industry and context.

-However, here are general patterns for "bad" application times:
+However, here are general patterns for "bad" times:

 1. Holiday Seasons